Solana-Debugger/save-input/README.md

 ## Example: How to include `save_input.rs`

-The SPL governance program uses its own test SDK.
-It has a function that processes all transactions.
+The SPL governance program has its own test SDK.
+This SDK has a function that processes all transactions.
 We can use it as a hook to call `save_input`.

 To do this, make these changes to `governance/test-sdk/src/lib.rs`:
 ```